learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 * Import pandas and set the standard alias
 * Import numpy and set the standard alias
-* Import matlotlib.pyplot and set the standard alias
+* Import matplotlib.pyplot and set the standard alias
 * Import seaborn and set the alias `sns` (this is the standard alias for seaborn)
-* Use the ipython magic command to set all matplotlib visualizations to display inline in the the notebook
+* Use the ipython magic command to set all matplotlib visualizations to display inline in the notebook
 * Load the dataset stored in the .csv file into a DataFrame using pandas
 * Inspect the head of the DataFrame to ensure everything loaded correctly